devtron-labs/devtron/scripts/devtron-reference-helm-charts/reference-chart_4-18-0/README.md

 ### Liveness Probe

-If this check fails, kubernetes restarts the pod.
+If this check fails, Kubernetes restarts the pod.
 This should return error code in case of non-recoverable error.

 ```yaml
 LivenessProbe: